-- ➤ The Commission to Advance Next Generation 9-1-1 Across Maryland to examine funding, staffing, governance and other issues with the goal of migrating all Maryland PSAPs to Next Generation 9-1-1; and - > Statewide Emergency Medical Systems Advisory Council (SEMSAC) to assist the SEMSAC Board, comprised of representatives from organizations involved in providing emergency medical care services.
+- The Commission to Advance Next Generation 9-1-1 Across Maryland to examine funding, staffing, governance, and other issues with the goal of migrating all Maryland PSAPs to NG911; and - Statewide Emergency Medical Systems Advisory Council (SEMSAC) to assist the SEMSAC Board, comprised of representatives from organizations involved in providing emergency medical care services.

 The Board remains committed to enhancing Maryland's 9-1-1 system and taking advantage of proven technological advances in service delivery.
-Maryland continues to be a national leader in providing enhanced emergency wireline, wireless and VoIP services.
-With the advancements made in IP based telephony equipment, Maryland is again poised to embrace new technology, and work towards a smooth transition as Next Generation 9-1-1 system and related service is realized.
+Maryland continues to be a national leader in providing enhanced emergency wireline, wireless, and Voice over Internet Protocol (VoIP) services.
+With the advancements made in IP-based telephony equipment, Maryland is again poised to embrace new technology and work towards a smooth transition as the NG911 system and related services are realized.